Flavian dynasty: Military activity

 The most significant military campaign undertaken during the Flavian period was the siege and destruction of Jerusalem in 70 by Titus.
 The destruction of the city was the culmination of the Roman campaign in Judaea following the Jewish uprising of 66.
 The Second Temple was completely demolished, after which Titus's soldiers proclaimed him imperator in honor of the victory.
 Jerusalem was sacked and much of the population killed or dispersed.
 Josephus claims that 1,100,000 people were killed during the siege, of which a majority were Jewish.
 97,000 were captured and enslaved, including Simon Bar Giora and John of Giscala.
 Many fled to areas around the Mediterranean.
-Titus reportedly refused to accept a wreath of victory, as there is "no merit in vanquishing people forsaken by their own God".
+Titus reportedly refused to accept a wreath of victory, and instead "disclaimed any such honor to himself, saying that it was not himself that had accomplished this exploit, but that he had merely lent his arms to God."
 Upon his return to Rome in 71, Titus was awarded a triumph.
 Accompanied by Vespasian and Domitian, he rode into the city, enthusiastically saluted by the Roman populace and preceded by a lavish parade containing treasures and captives from the war.
 Josephus describes a procession with large amounts of gold and silver carried along the route, followed by elaborate re-enactments of the war, Jewish prisoners, and finally the treasures taken from the Temple of Jerusalem, including the Menorah and the Torah.
-Leaders of the resistance were executed in the Forum, after which the procession closed with religious sacrifices at the Temple of Jupiter.
+Leaders of the resistance were executed in the Forum.
+It is reported in Ma'ariful Qur'an, in the exegesis of Chapter 17:7 in the Koran, that the Roman Emperor used "one hundred and seventy thousand vehicles" to transport the treasures.
+The exegesis mentions more: "There he had it deposited in the Temple of Gold".
+Thereafter the procession closed with religious sacrifices at the Temple of Jupiter.
 The triumphal Arch of Titus, which stands at one entrance to the Forum, memorializes the victory of Titus.